SuperOfficeDocs/superoffice-docs/user-guide/en/request/howto/reply-batch.md

     * **Send copy to customer (only external requests)**: If enabled, then the message will also be sent by email to the contacts linked to the selected external requests.
     * **Close request**: Check this box to close all selected requests in one operation.
     * **Access level**: The access level for the message you are adding.
-If you select **External**, the message will be visible on the selected requests in SuperOffice Customer Centre.
+If you select **External**, the message are visible on the selected requests in SuperOffice Customer Centre.
     * Write your message in the text area in the middle of the screen.
     * **Language** / **Spell check**: Select a language and click **Spell check** to check the message for errors.
     * **Reply template** / **Language**: From this list box, you can select a reply template from the reply template hierarchy.
 If the template is available in several languages, you must select the correct language.
 Remember to click **Insert**.